NativeScript/docs-v7/docs/ui/professional-ui-components/AutoCompleteTextView/autocomplete-display-modes.md

 In plain mode **RadAutoCompleteTextView** displays chosen item as plain text.
 With this mode only one item can be chosen.

 ## Tokens Mode
-Tokens mode allows multiple choice of items.
-Chosen items are displayed as tokens which can be modified or completely changed with custom ones.
+Tokens mode allows multiple choice of items, which are displayed as tokens.

 When **RadAutoCompleteTextView**'s `displayMode` is `Tokens`, you can apply two different behaviors for token arrangement.